 When we sing in harmony together we may find ourselves standing next to somebody who is singing something very different from us.

 We accept that “something different” as a part of what we are jointly trying to create.
 We don’t try to change what that person is doing.
 Neither do we need to change ourselves in order to “fit in”.

 We allow our own vocal contribution to exist alongside theirs.
 We are expressing ourselves, but also realising that we need their contribution in order to complete the arrangement.

 Singing in harmony is about two (or more) people being themselves, but collaborating to create something bigger than both of them.

 At the same time as becoming part of a greater whole, the individuals still hold on to their sense of self.

-That is pretty much a definition of how to live a harmonious life.
+A definition of how to live a harmonious life is to

 All this whilst maintaining a healthy sense of our own selves.